anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Basic Scripting

- If you place the file titled 'voice_monkey.py' in your Python3-Includes folder,
+ If you place the file named 'voice_monkey.py' in your Python3-Includes folder,

  the full is path **'/Library/Application Support/Perceptive Automation/Python3-includes'**

- you can leverage the Plugin to call functions for Text-To-Speech, Executing Routines or asking Yes or No questions.
+ you can leverage the Plugin to call functions for Text-To-Speech, Triggering Routines, playing sounds or asking Yes or No questions.

     import voice_monkey